nitrictech/docs/docs/reference/providers/custom/building-custom-provider.md

 ### Setting up the server

-The deployment provider requires an implementation for deploying and a method for destroying the cloud resources, called `Up` and `Down` respectively.
+The deployment provider requires implementations for deploying and destroying cloud resources, called `Up` and `Down` respectively.

 ```golang
 type DeployServer struct {